 - Alison Brand (B 12 Oct 1894.
 M 2 Apr 1925 to TJ Cullen of Emerald Downs.
 D unknown).

 WHINSTANES - home

-ABW built Whinstanes on College Street and Pinkenba Road in what is now Eagle Creek, Brisbane QLD in 1886, chartering a sailing ship with friends John Flower & Mr Sword to bring out furniture from England.
+ABW built Whinstanes on College Street and Pinkenba Road in what is now Eagle Farm, Brisbane QLD in 1886, chartering a sailing ship with friends John Flower & Mr Sword to bring out furniture from England.
 The furniture was from the firm of Maple & Co Tottenham Court Rd London.
 The man who bought the furniture out was either Mr Beard or Mr Watson & he was so impressed by Australia that he went to Sydney & founded the firm of Beard, Watson & Co 1887

 The property was named after he was walking the paddocks and he noticed the “whin” (bushes) & “stanes” (stones).

 The 15 acre property and home was the scene for many high society functions hosted by ABW and wife Lena, and the gardens were opened for annual school picnics and charity events.